tarantool/queue/README.md

 The following options can be specified when creating a `fifo` queue:
   * `temporary` - boolean - if true, the contents do not persist on disk (the queue is in-memory only)
+  * `is_local` - boolean - if true, tasks are stored on local node and thre is no replication
   * `if_not_exists` - boolean - if true, no error will be returned if the tube already exists
   * `on_task_change` - function name - a callback to be executed on every